 How the age of fathers conceiving a child has changed since the 1970s.

-There are millions of new births each year in the US.
-To get an idea of scale, in 2019 there were 3.75 million births, which represented a birth rate of 11.4 per 1,000 population.
-Of these 3.75 million, about 9% of fathers are over the age of 40.
+There are millions of new births in the U.S. each year in the US.
+To get an idea of scale, in 2020 there were 3.75 million births, which represented a birth rate of 11.4 per 1,000 people.
+Of these 3.75 million, about 9% were born to fathers over 40 years of age.
 This begs the question: are fathers in the US getting older?

-The age at which a man conceives a child, or paternal age, is growing in the US.
-There are a number of reasons why men are waiting longer to have children—examples of reasons are delaying fatherhood for financial reasons or seeking out higher education.
+The age at which a man conceives a child (paternal age) is increasing in the US.
+There are a number of reasons why men may wait longer to have children, like financial reasons or waiting until after completing higher education.

-One study published in 2017 looked at how the mean paternal age in the US has changed since 1972.
-They completed a retrospective data analysis analyzing data of 168.9 million live births between 1972 through 2015.
-The study found that the paternal age has been rising in the US since 1972.
-Now the birth rate is around 31 years old, and back in 1972, the average was closer to 27.
+One retrospective study published in 2017 analyzed the change in the mean paternal age in the US since 1972.
+It was based on data from 168.9 million live births between 1972 through 2015.
+The study showed that the paternal age has been rising, from an average age of 27 in 1972 to an average of 31 in 2017.

-As previously mentioned, there are a number of reasons why men are having children later on in life than the previous generations.
+There are a number of reasons why men may choose to have children later on in life than previous generations did.
 It will be interesting to see how this trend continues over the next couple of decades.

-There have been various studies looking into the effect of paternal age and advanced paternal age on fertility, and there seems to be more of a spotlight on the risks of advancing paternal age in reproductive biology.
+Various studies have examined the effect of advanced paternal age on fertility.
+As it becomes clear that paternal age plays a bigger role than previously thought, there’s more of a spotlight on the risks of advancing paternal age in reproductive biology.